-Course Description: This course is designed to get you ready for the second year course on the linear model.
+Course Description: This course is designed to get you ready for the linear models course.
+Our course on the linear model is in the second year of the PhD program and MS program (programs in Statistics, that is).
 Some of the results will also prove useful for your first year applied course that covers multiple linear regression.
 While you have all seen linear algebra in undergraduate coursework, the typical course is taught with the goals of mathematics in mind.
 In Statistics, different parts of linear algebra are more important, and we will spend time on some of these areas.
 Particular examples include the emphasis in Statistics on covariance matrices (square, symmetric, non-negative definite), projections and successive projections as they relate to least squares fits of a model, and the ordering of matrices that is useful for optimal design.
 During the course, we will review basic concepts of linear algebra and we will build connections to formal statistical models and methods-in particular to the multivariate normal distribution and to the linear model, as well as to least squares and related techniques.
 As we have only a half-semester, be prepared to read.
+The course will move quickly.
 Prerequisites: Enrollment in the PhD program in Statistics or Biostatistics or permission of the instructor.